Clearer highs, controlled lows.

 Reducing nonlinearity with BSCD drops offensive distortions to levels you’d expect from drivers 6x more expensive.
 That’s a difference you can hear.

-How it works in the real world
+How it works

 Current control where it matters